josephhilby/FreshlyGround/README.md

 <!-- DESIGN AND THEORY -->
 ## Design and Theory
-### Lexical Token Types
+### Token Definitions
 At the start is the lexer.
-This will take a source code file and lex it into an array of tokens (Token Stream) following the rules below.
+This will take a source code file and lex it into an array of tokens (Token Stream) as defined in the following the rules:

 ```regexp
 identifier := [A-Za-z_] [A-Za-z0-9_-]*